soggythoughts/soggythoughts.github.io/_teaching/2015-spring-teaching-2.md

 location2: "City, Country222222"
 ---

-This is a description of a teaching experience.
+This is a descrip!!!!!!!!!!!!!!!!tion of a teaching experience.
 You can use markdown like any other post.

 Heading 1
 ======